Protected Brands Policy (Sunrise)

 We deeply appreciate your support, please contact firstname.lastname@example.org if you have any questions.

 When launching a blockchain domain registry, we need to consider not just the architecture of the smart contracts, but also the architecture of domain distribution.
 The goal of a registry should be to get as many people using it as possible.
 With this in mind, we’re instituting a ‘protected brands policy’ going forward for domain extensions we support.
 Brands claim domains by demonstrating use on a website, through the trademark database, or social media accounts.
-Brands have more than 14 months to claim their .crypto domains from the protected brands list — until December 31, 2020.
+Brands have an unlimited period to claim their .crypto domains from the protected brands list — until December 31, 2020.

 Protected brands are words closely associated with well known entities, products, or individuals.
 If someone other than the brand owner were to get ahold of these domains, there’s a high risk of fraud, phishing, or other types of brand confusion.
 Since there is no global database of companies, influencers, and brands, evidence of brand ownership will come from a combination of; active websites, the trademark database, and social media accounts.
 When multiple parties have a reasonable claim to a domain, it will go to auction.
 These domains will not be available for regular purchase.